atenfyr/UAssetAPI/docs/src/guide/basic.md

 Save these files to those respective locations.

-If you are familiar with UAssetGUI or other tools for reverse-engineering Unreal Engine 4 assets, you will likely be aware that there are generally at least five major sections to any asset, each of which can be read and modified through UAssetAPI as listed under the "Accessing Data" tab.
+If you are familiar with UAssetGUI or other tools for reverse-engineering Unreal Engine 4 assets, you will likely be aware that there are generally at least five major sections to any asset, each of which can be read and modified through UAssetAPI.

 For now, let's simply modify an integer.
-If we open the asset in UAssetGUI and look under "Export Data," we can see all the exports that we can access; for our demonstrations, we're interested in Export 2, and we'll be modifying the "MaxRotationAngle" float.
+If we open the asset in UAssetGUI and look under "Export Data," we can see all the exports that we can access; for our demonstration here, we're interested in Export 2, and we'll be modifying the "MaxRotationAngle" float.

 ![](./img/basic5.png)